traildb/traildb/doc/docs/tutorial.md

 </div>

 Once you are done adding events in the TrailDB, you have to finalize it.
-Finalization takes of compacting the events and creating a valid TrailDB file.
+Finalization takes care of compacting the events and creating a valid TrailDB file.

 <div markdown data-multilang title="Finalize the TrailDB">
 ```python